qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 You can resize the map element by clicking on the |mActionSelect|
 :sup:`Select/Move item` button, selecting the element, and dragging one of the blue handles in the corner of the map.
 This button also helps to move the map to another place.
 Select the item and while holding the left mouse button, move to the new place and release the mouse button.
 After you have found the right place for an item, you can lock the item position within the Print Composer canvas.
 Select the map item and use the toolbar |locked| :sup:`Lock Selected Items` or the :menuselection:`Items` tab to Lock the item.
 A locked item can only be selected using the :menuselection:`Items` tab.
 Once selected you can use the :menuselection:`Items` tab to unlock individual items.
-The |unlocked|:sup:`Unlock All Items` icon will unlock all locked composer items.With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` tab.
+The |unlocked|:sup:`Unlock All Items` icon will unlock all locked composer items.
+With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` tab.

 To move layers within the map element, select the map element, click the